 No trail lighting: In order to appreciate the starry night, there is no trail lighting.
 Therefore, it is best to make your initial arrival during dayight hours.

-No porters: Since we have no porters, you will need to carry your own things.
+No porters: Since we have no porters, you will need to carry your own baggage.

 Natural air conditioning: There is no mechanical air conditioning, but each treehouse has large doors and windows that can be fully opened to take advantage of the Trade Winds.
 As well, each has a floor fan.
 Puerto Rico has one of the most unvarying temperatures in the world, with an average high of 77° F in winter to 85° F in the summer.